williamverdolini/williamverdolini.github.com/_posts/fastcatalog/2015-06-22-fastcatalog-sql2mongo.md

 <div class="col-md-6">
 <h4>Cons</h4>
 <ul>
-<li>Not so speed as I guess...specially for <b>Query for all properties</b>.
+<li>Not so speed as I guess...specially for <b>Query for all product attributes</b>.
 MSSQL Stored procedures took roughly the same time (in same machine).This is the point to stress; I tried different indexes combinations, but I was not able to improve performance furthermore...maybe some suggestion?</li>
 </ul>
 </div>